tidev/appcd-plugin-webpack/migration.md

 npm i appcd -g
 ```

-> 💡 **NOTE:** If you use [appc-cli](https://docs.axway.com/bundle/Appcelerator_CLI_allOS_en/page/appcelerator_cli_getting_started.html) make sure you are at least on version 8.0 since it includes appcd 3.2.0+.
+> 💡 **NOTE:** If you use [appc-cli](https://docs.axway.com/bundle/Appcelerator_CLI_allOS_en/page/appcelerator_cli_getting_started.html) you don't need to install appcd globally.
+Just make sure you are at least on version 8.0 since it already includes appcd 3.2.0+.

 ### Install @appcd/plugin-webpack

 The Webpack plugin for appcd manages all Webpack build tasks for your Titanium projects in the background.
 It also provides a simple Web UI to control Webpack builds and view the current build status.
+Install it globally with NPM and appcd will be able to automatically detect it.

 ```sh
 npm i @appcd/plugin-webpack -g
 ```

+> 💡 **NOTE:** Installing the plugin with Yarn is not yet supported.
+You must use NPM to install the plugin or else appcd will not be able to find it.

 ### Install Titanium SDK 9.1.0